Falsorr/JFMM_2D/README.md

 # JFMM_3D
-A implementation of the fast multipole method in 3D using spherical harmonics
+A implementation of the fast multipole method in 3D using spherical harmonics in Julia

 # Usage of n.jl
 The program in itself is a toy program that randomly generates data inside a cube of 1x1x1 but can be used to work with any dataset.